 If you book on 12Go.Asia or Baolau.com, you’ll receive your tickets via e-mail.
 Either show the ticket QR code on your smartphone to the attendant or print it out and bring it with you.
 It may take a few hours to get your ticket via e-mail.

-You can book a train on the same day or in advance.
-At the counter, station staff can help you choose a departure time, train class, and seat that fit your travel needs and budget.
-If you want to book other legs of your trip, such as from Hue to Hanoi, you can do that at the Da Nang Station ticket counter, too.
+You can get the tickets on the same day or in advance.
+At the ticket counter, station employees will help you choose the proper ticket with departure time, the seat, train class, that meet your travel needs and budget.

 You might be interested: Guide to Send a Motorbike on the Train